CSCfi/csc-user-guide/docs/apps/namd.md

 Tests show that leaving one core for communication for each task is beneficial, i.e. `namd_threads=$SLURM_CPUS_PER_TASK-1`.
 This is also recommended by NAMD developers.
 Please test with your input.

-Make sure `--ntasks-per-node` times "--cpus-per-task" equals 40 (Puhti) or 128 (Mahti-rhel8), i.e. all cores in a node.
+Make sure `--ntasks-per-node` times `--cpus-per-task` equals 40 (Puhti) or 128 (Mahti-rhel8), i.e. all cores in a node.
 Try different ratios and select the optimal one.

 The data below shows the ApoA1 benchmark (92k atoms) on Mahti-rhel8 (ns/day as a function of allocated nodes, each line with a certain number of `namd_threads` as set in the [Mahti-rhel8 script below](#batch-script-example-for-mahti-rhel8)).